Prompt Library · 36 prompts

 Write a CEO letter that:

-- Is direct and accountable — acknowledges challenges without apologizing for them
+- Is direct and responsible — acknowledges challenges without apologizing for them

-- Shows you have control and a plan
+- Shows that you are in control and have a plan

-- Is fact-based but not a pure numbers report
+- Is fact-based but not just a raw numbers report

 FO-04

-An honest ad that appeals to the right person and discourages the wrong person — without starting with "At [Company] we are looking for..."
+An honest ad that appeals to the right person and deters the wrong one — without starting with "We at [Bolag] are looking for..."

 HR